dask/dask/docs/source/scheduler-choice.rst

 Debugging, profiling, and general comprehension of code is hard when computing in parallel.
 Standard tools like ``pdb`` or ``cProfile`` fail to operate well when running under multiple threads or processes.
-To resolve this problem there is a dask scheduler, ``dask.async.get_sync`` that doesn't actually run in parallel, but instead steps through your graph in the main thread.
+To resolve this problem there is a dask scheduler, ``dask.get`` that doesn't actually run in parallel, but instead steps through your graph in the main thread.
 It otherwise operates exactly like the threaded and multiprocessing schedulers, and so is a faithful proxy when tracking down difficult issues.

 Distributed Scheduler on a Cluster
 ----------------------------------